omgnetwork/ewallet/README.md

   - [ewallet_db](/apps/ewallet_db): Sub-application containing all the database schemas and migrations.

-  - [ewallet_mq](/apps/ewallet_mq): Sub-application used to communicate with other services such as the local ledger through RabbitMQ.

   - [local_ledger](/apps/local_ledger): Sub-application containing the business logic.

   - [local_ledger_db](/apps/local_ledger_db): Sub-application containing all the database schemas and migrations.

-  - [local_ledger_mq](/apps/local_ledger_mq): Sub-application used to communicate with other services such as the eWallet through RabbitMQ.

 ### Admin Panel